The Team

 Martin Stainton

-I recently retired after a career in business supporting UK and Ireland Manufacturing and Utilities with their engineering and maintenance needs.
+I retired after a career in business supporting UK and Ireland Manufacturing and Utilities with their engineering and maintenance needs.
 I now work with the Princes Trust helping young people to develop their plans to establish their own businesses.
 I am also a member of the Village Hall Committee.

 Simon Downward